 The prettiest pink and most marvelously magenta no-knead beet-a-licious focaccia!
 The beets add a sweet earthiness and it’s brined-before-baked making for a perfectly chewy-on-the-inside and crispy-on-the-outside focaccia that’s full of fabulously colorful flair!

-ALL YA NEED IS: flour, salt, yeast, olive oil, honey, vinegar, olive oil, water – that’s it!
+WHAT YOU'LL NEED: flour, salt, yeast, olive oil, beets, honey, vinegar and water – that’s it!

 If you’ve been following my Instagram adventures lately, you know I’ve been quasi obsessed with making beet-a-vicious focaccia ever since I laid eyes on Carolina Gelen's fab creation!
 Been experimenting with all sorts of focaccia making ways; from how it’s made, to what it’s made with (to fermenting times and more.
 And this unofficially yet very rigorous focaccia research let to me Samin Nostrat & Diego making Ligurian focaccia on Netflix.